US Toll Free Call/Text:

 In rare cases, yes.
 An Umbilical Hernia is more common in infants and women.

-When the Hernia affects the testicles, it can drop testosterone levels.
+When the Hernia affects the testicles, it can lower Testosterone levels.

-Reduced testosterone levels are a leading cause of ED.
+Low Testosterone levels are a leading cause of ED.
+Buy Now

 How to treat ED when caused due to a Hernia?

 In most cases, Groin Hernia does not cause ED.
-But, the nerves and blood vessels necessary to attain and maintain an erection may have also been destroyed if you have groin pain due to trauma or a hip fracture.
+However, the nerves and blood vessels necessary to attain and maintain an erection may get destroyed if you have groin pain due to trauma or a hip fracture.
+Buy Now